mystoryy/TrackWallet-ExpenseTracker/README.md

 - As a user, I want to be able to load my expense and income list when I select the load data option

+## Instructions for Grader
+- You can generate the first required action related to adding Xs to a Y by clicking the "Add Income" button on the left side of the application window.Fill in the details in the fields and  click add income below to complete.
+- You can also generate the action related to adding Xs to Y by clicking "Add Expense" button on the left side.
+- You can generate the second required action related to adding Xs to Y by clicking on "View Category Expenses" button.
+ You can enter a category for which you can see all the expenses with the same category that were added to the list.
+- You can locate my visual component as soon as the application is run.An image is displayed beside the title in starting panel.You can also find more images displayed in all the four add income/expense,view income/expense buttons when they are clicked
+- You can save the state of my application by clicking on "Quit" button and then selecting "yes" option in the pop-up window.
+- You can reload the state of my application by clicking on the "Load" button on the left side.

+- You can also generate another action related to adding Xs to Y by clicking on "Remove Income/Expense" buttons where you can input an expense ID/income ID to delete the corresponding entry from the list
+- You can also view the balance amount remaining by clicking "View Balance" which shows the balance money in a pop-up window